MdParwez/redis-project/README.md

 ### Redis Implementation Project
-in this project i have tried to implement the redis with node.js to become proficient how redis works.
+this project i have tried to implement the redis with node.js to become proficient how redis works.